purnadutta/purnadee.github.io/_news/announcement_3.md

 inline: true #false
 ---

-May 2022 – Jul 2022: DAAD-WISE intern at [Technical University, Berlin](https://www.tu.berlin/en/)
+Aug 2023 – Apr 2024: Visiting student at [The Institute of Mathematical Sciences, Chennai](https://www.imsc.res.in/)